 Financial gains occur when either revenue is greater than expected or costs are lower than expected.
-The plan contemplates a heavy investment in BTAP along with fairly aggressive cost saving targets over the next five years.
+The plan contemplates a heavy investment in BTAP along with steady cost saving targets over the next five years.
 It is unlikely that any additional savings will occur prior to the estimated funding date as BTAP is in its early stages and implementation efforts will span multiple years.

 Significant gains or losses could occur on investment income in any given year.
 However such large gains or losses are usually offset in a subsequent year.
 For example, in 2008 significant losses occurred in global financial markets.
 A considerable portion of these losses were recovered in 2009 and more significantly in 2010.
-The funding strategy assumes that returns over the next five years will be in line with the long term assumption of approximately 6.0%.
+The funding strategy anticipates substantial losses exceeding 10% in 2020 followed by excess investment returns averaging almost 9% from 2021 to 2024.
+This pattern of returns will generate and average that is in line with the long term assumption of approximately 6.0%.
 If these returns are not achieved, a lengthening of the funding period or a rate increase would be required.

 Assessment revenue is another area where gains are theoretically possible.
 However the increase would have to be significant to impact the funding period.
 A five percent increase in assessment revenue would require a sustained increase of \$500 million in the payroll base for assessable employers.
+While we do anticipate a notable decrease in 2020, we assume the economy will quickly recover and that this decrease will not be sustained.